Harry Stokes – born c.1799 Doncaster – died 15 October 1859 Salford

 Harry’s first marriage – Sheffield 1817

-While working as an apprentice Harry began a relationship with a young woman.
-Later newspaper reports state the couple married in Sheffield in about 1816, and there’s a record of a Henry Stoake marrying an Ann Hants on 14 January 2017 at the Cathedral Church of St Peter and St Paul, Sheffield.
+While working as an apprentice Harry began a relationship with a young woman, later newspaper reports state the couple married in Sheffield in about 1816.
+There’s a record of a Henry Stoake marrying an Ann Hants on 14 January 1817 at the Cathedral Church of St Peter and St Paul, Sheffield.
 Check out the marriage entry below, are the scribbled out names clues that all was not what it seemed?

 Harry’s bricklaying business